treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you're feeling extra ambitious, **you could even get a head start and prepare your machine the night before the sprints**.
 I've never done this because I'm rarely feeling ambitious, but I know some folks do this to make sure they can get in a little more quality sprinting time on the first day.

+By the way, if you happen to show up early on the first day and you're having setup problems, the folks at the sprint coordinators will have a help desk setup on the first day of the sprints.

 Another way to prepare yourself for setup time is to stay longer.
 If you're staying for 2 or 3 days of sprints, you can take it easy and spend more time on setup and getting your footing during the first day.
 That way you'll feel **more confident and more independent on the second day**.